italia/eudi-wallet-it-docs/docs/en/wallet-instance-attestation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Wallet Provider Entity Configuration is a JWT containing all the metadata
-relating to the wallet provider such as the public keys, the supported algorithms,
+relating to the Wallet Provider such as the public keys, the supported algorithms,
-the type of entity (in addition to the wallet provider, for example, it could also
+the type of entity (in addition to the Wallet Provider, for example, it could also
 be a relying party) and the list of the available endpoints.
 It broadly implements openid-federation protocol.